BHFDSC/documentation/docs/dataset_insights/ssnap_collapsing_methodology.md

 ## Collapsing SSNAP records
 - As part of project CCU085_01, a novel methodology was developed (primarily led by the researcher, along with expertise from the SSNAP team at KCL) to collapse the provisioned SSNAP dataset into a single row per stroke incidence (PERSON_ID:S1FIRSTARRIVALDATETIME partition).
-- The notebook showcasing each of the five steps in this methodology can be found at the following location in the NHS England SDE: 'Workspace/Shared/DATA_INSIGHT/SSNAP/Collaping SSNAP records'

 ## Summary of the methodology
+The approach developed to collapse the SSNAP data consists of five steps, each of which are described in detail below:
 - **Step 1**: Reduce SSNAP dataset by taking the latest value for the S7HOSPITALDISCHARGEDATETIME column per PERSON_ID:S1FIRSTARRIVALDATETIME partition
 - **Step 2**: Apply rules to select the most complete row for each stroke incidence (and also rules for priority columns):
     - For a stroke incidence with multiple rows of data, take the row with the latest S7